lukelowry/lukelowry.github.io/_pages/about.md

 Mantra
 ------
-Indiscriminate access to safe, reliable, sustainable, and affordable energy is not a preference; it is a requirement.
-My research and career are dedicated to using my skills as an engineer to make that a reality.
+Indiscriminate access to secure, sustainable, and affordable energy is not a privledge; it is a right.
+My research and career are dedicated to making this a reality through the advancment of electrical power systems.

 Research
 ======